krishn-kant-raj/krishn-kant-raj/README.md

 ### Hi there 👋

-I am a fresher in the field of Data Science and looking to solve real world problems.
+I am a fresher in the field of **Data Scraping, Web Development and Data Analytics** and looking to solve real world problems.
+I have done scraping on various websites and created web-apps hosted on heroku.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I have successfully complited a free python training of 30 Hrs.
-If you found value in something I have created, please feel free to give me a shout out [@krishn-kant-raj](https://twitter.com/krishnkantraj/) or give some ♥ on [mail](mailto:krishnkantraj@gmail.com).
+I had successfully conducted a free python training of 5 weeks for the B.Tech and BCA students of various colleges.
+If you found value in something I have created, please feel free to give me a shout out [@krishn-kant-raj](https://twitter.com/krishnkantraj/) or give some ♥ on [E-mail](mailto:krishnkantraj@gmail.com).
 Feel free to reach out in case you want to just get in touch also.

 <p align='center'>
 <a href="https://www.linkedin.com/in/krishnkantraj/"><img height="30" src="https://github.com/krishn-kant-raj/krishn-kant-raj/blob/main/linkedin.png"></a>&nbsp;&nbsp;